-Students are challenged to program an Arduino and engineer a circuit to measure a player’s temperature.
+Students are challenged to both program an Arduino and engineer a circuit to measure a player’s temperature.
 In pairs, students will practice both computer and electrical engineering.
 Groups will simulate their circuits using TinkerCAD before manually connecting electronics and uploading their code.
-The device should accurately read temperature and discretely attach to wearer.
+The device should accurately read temperature and attach to its wearer.
 This real world challenge also introduces students to a career in wearable technology.

 This lesson is structured in a modified 5E lesson plan.
 Instructions for using the 5E model in this lesson are detailed on the last page of this document.
 The first three E’s (Engage, Explore, Explain) will focus on step-by-step instruction for using the Arduino and TinkerCAD code.
 The last two E’s (Elaborate & Evaluate) allow students to individualize their learning experience.

 Instructors will introduce the class to Arduino and TinkerCAD.
 Students will first learn to power an LED after which they will program the LED to blink.

 This project uses an Arduino to configure and code a prototype wearable device.
 To create a wearable temperature sensor, we first need to learn the basics of Arduino.

 “Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It’s intended for anyone making interactive projects.”
 It is comprised primarily of two parts: a physical microcontroller (board) and computer-based IDE (integrated development environment).

 Divide students into pairs.
 Inform them that one student will serve as the “Electrical Engineer” the other will be the “Computer Engineer”.
 Throughout the lesson, these roles may interchange.
 Their first task as a team is to turn on an LED using a set of materials.
 They are also tasked with confirming their electrical configuration will power the LED using TinkerCAD Circuits.

 Challenge: Use the Arduino to power an LED